Hospital Health Cover and Plastic Surgery – Policy Discussion and Terminology

 - Waiting times, certain criteria and exclusions in cover can take up multiple pages in a Health Insurance Policy and/or paperwork.

 - Consumer groups are pushing for greater transparency and plain language for easier understanding.

-- In 2019, Private Health Insurance policies need to be adjusted to a tiered system that is easier to understand.
+- In 2019, Private Health Insurance policies were adjusted to a tiered system to make it easier to understand.

-- This could technically change your current coverage and policy – stay abreast of changes and phone your insurer directly for information.
+- This may have affected your coverage and policy.
+It’s important to be aware of changes and phone your insurer directly for information.

-- Multiple calls are best to validate whatever information you receive.
+- Multiple calls are best to validate and confirm whatever information you receive.

-When your Private Health Insurance says you are“Fully covered” – you will often STILL have some out of pocket costs for plastic surgery.
+When your Private Health Insurance says you have “Full coverage” – you will often STILL have some out of pocket costs for plastic surgery.

-- Read a list of top complaints about health fund and private health insurance policies.
+- Read the list of top complaints about health fund and private health insurance policies.